MuhammadTanveerAbbas/CineSearch/README.md

 ## 🔍 Overview

-CineSearch delivers an enterprise-grade search solution for movies and TV series.
+CineSearch delivers an search solution for movies and TV series.
 Leveraging a proprietary trending-score algorithm, responsive interfaces, and modular architecture, it empowers users to discover content by title, rating, language, release year, and country with sub-second latency.

 ---